coder/code-server/doc/guide.md

 ## 2. Install code-server

-We have a script to install code-server on Linux or macOS preferring to use the system package manager.
+[We have a script](./install.sh) to install code-server for Linux or macOS.
+It tries to use the system package manager if possible.

 First run to print out the install process: